oskar-j/awesome-image-coloring/README.md

 # Awesome Software for Image Coloring [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 A curated list of awesome AI-powered image coloring frameworks, libraries and software.
 Inspired by `josephmisiti/awesome-machine-learning`.
-It's good idea to explore the GitHub topic as well - [Topic "Image colorization"](https://github.com/topics/image-colorization).
+It's a good idea to explore the GitHub topic as well - [Topic "Image colorization"](https://github.com/topics/image-colorization).
 In comparison to the awesome list `MarkMoHR/Awesome-Image-Colorization` (which focuses on research papers), I focus on practical open-source software.

+## Considerations

+Most of the software runs in `Python`, and requires some kind of an AI frameworks (e.g. `Tensorflow`) - which means you may need a GPU with a configured `CUDA` toolkit to run it in a reasonable time.

 ## Frameworks and libraries